 Recently, we shared how creating your own Facebook group can help you grow a following for your writing business.
-We have a great Facebook group connected to this site, where our members share their wins, struggles, help each other with questions, and meet other writers on the journey.
+But while you’re growing your own book, don’t forget to join other writing groups also.

 To be clear, I don’t join and participate in these groups just to get traffic.
 I’m a very social person, I love social media, and I love helping people out.
 I often joke that I can’t solve some of my own problems, so it makes me feel good to help other people solve theirs.